Energetica: An intuition pump for the role of energy in human activity

 Energetics

-Where others have gone before: modeling and categorizing
+Where others have gone before

 Ecological Classification of Simulation Cells for Rendering: